Molasses (film): Plot

 photographer who returns to Egypt after twenty years abroad, having left when he and his family immigrated to America.
 Although he became a naturalized US citizen during his time abroad, he is returning with only his Egyptian passport.

-Upon arrival, he is treated with increased scrutiny by immigration officers, scammed by a taxi driver, and refused service by the hotel which he had previously booked as they were expecting an American passport.
+Upon arrival, he is treated with increased scrutiny by immigration officers, outrageously overcharged by a taxi driver, and refused service by the hotel which he had previously booked as they were expecting an American passport.
 He is even arrested for photographing a public place.
+He has to call the taxi driver to bail him out, leading him to be scammed by him yet again.

 He subsequently learns that Egyptian citizens have very few rights and that they live a very tough life where foreigners are often treated with more respect than Egyptians themselves.

 In response, Masry has his United States passport express mailed to his hotel room, and in a fit of rage, decides to throw the Egyptian passport out the window.
 He returns to the same drivers, chauffeurs and policemen who had previously scammed or mistreated him, and their behavior instantly changes when they all see the passport.

-However, he comes across a crowd protesting the US War on Terror.
+However, he comes across a crowd protesting the US war on terror.
 When he identifies himself as a US citizen, the crowd beats him up and he loses his passport, cameras and wallet.
 This leaves him stranded in the country until he can get all of his documents back.
 Additionally, the US Embassy in Cairo kicks him out as he cannot prove his identity and does not own valuable property.

 He then decides to go back to his father's old apartment and live there.

 Masry is reunited with his neighbour and childhood friend Said and his family, where he helps him by fixing up his father's old apartment and inviting him to live with him and his family while it gets repaired.
-Also, he obtains a taste of the bureaucratic systems involved in obtaining documentation and the bribery needed to register him.
+Also, he obtains a taste of the bureaucratic systems involved in obtaining documentation - where his papers are rejected numerous times for trivial reasons.
+He resorts to bribery in order for them to register him.